- Climate Initiatives Program

 More information at the Metropolitan Transportation Commission Web site

-The One Bay Area Grant Program is a new funding approach that better integrates the region’s federal transportation program with California’s climate law (Senate Bill 375, Steinberg, 2008).
+The One Bay Area Grant Program is a new funding approach that better integrates the region’s federal transportation program with the provisions of California Senate Bill 375.
 It is an incentive-based program designed to stimulate the production of housing in areas well-served by transportation, particularly public transit.
 It uses federal transportation dollars to reward jurisdictions that accept housing allocations through the state’s Regional Housing Need Allocation (RHNA) process and that actually produce housing.

 One Bay Area Grants are awarded by considering the potential to achieve local land-use and housing goals.
 Special consideration is given to: